 Every year towards the end of January, the President of the European Court of Human Rights holds a press conference that takes stock of the previous year.
 This year, President Raimondi reported in his speech that the situation of the Court was ‘generally satisfactory’.
 Can we be so sure?

-View original post 1 079 mots de plus
+Voir l’article original 1 079 mots de plus